aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/sop-it-diagnostic-tool.md

    - serial number
    - Windows version
    - last reboot time
-   - registered antivirus product
+   - antivirus product output

 6. **Continue support work**
    Use the report to support the next step, such as ticket documentation, network checks, remote support preparation, or escalation.

 ---

-### 4. Procedure: Updating the Script
+## 4. Procedure: Updating the Script

 When new support data points are required, such as disk space, VPN status, or additional network information: